jans0n/RewritePlusImprovementPatch/README.md

 - Uncensored images are restored from the Japanese version of Rewrite+

-- "Shake it now, baby now" scene restored

-- Opening and ending videos now have subtitles
+- Opening and ending videos now have subtitles (in your Rewrite+ settings go to "Movie Settings" and change it to MCI if videos lag)

 - An issue with the ending video's audio bitrate has been fixed